 Are My Partner And I Compatible?
 Examining Your Relationship

-But even if you don’t have things in common, it’s important to support one another in the things that you like.
+But even if you don’t have things in common, it’s important to support one another's preferences.

-Are we compatible?
 Another sign that you and your partner make a good match is if you want to be with one another exactly as you are.
 You can accept each other even with your imperfections.
-If you are with your partner but secretly hope that eventually there are certain things you don’t like about them that will change, you will be disappointed.
+If you are with your partner but secretly hope that eventually certain things you don’t like about them will change, you may be disappointed.

 Being a good match means that you go well together.
 Together you balance each other out.
 It’s not that one of you has more control over the other.
 You have balance within your relationship.
 This is important for compatibility.
 If one of you is trying to control the other or have the upper hand in the relationship, it will cause trouble.